prerna-sarkar/16-stage-8-bit-synchronous-FIFO-Memory/README.md

 # FIFO-Memory-using-Verilog

-This repository contains the Verilog code for a FIFO (First-In, First-Out) memory circuit.
+This repository contains the Verilog code for a FIFO (First-In, First-Out) memory circuit with 8 bit data width and 16 stages.
 The FIFO memory is implemented using modules to manage the read and write operations, memory storage, and status signal calculation.

 ## Description
 The FIFO memory circuit is designed to store and retrieve data in the order they are written.
 It is commonly used in various applications where data buffering and sequencing are required, such as communication systems, data processing, and hardware accelerators.